 Effectively defending against lures of this type requires effectively coaching end-users to PAUSE and ensure the email is, in fact, legitimate before interacting with it.
 While the social engineering tactics at play here are effective emotional triggers, a user who actually stops to consider the plausibility of the email will find that the lure does not actually make sense.

-Training should focus on how to spot suspicious emails, how to report them through forwarding or a button, and why they should not click on suspicious links even with familiar domains.
+Simulations & training should focus on how to spot suspicious emails, how to report them through forwarding or a button, and why they should not click on suspicious links even with familiar domains.

 The emails submitted by several of our clients contained three separate lures.
 Within the lures, the emails urge the victim to click a link to view a sensitive document, at which point they are prompted to download the Trickbot Banking Trojan.

 Of note, the lures are being sent from unrelated domains, likely from compromised accounts.
 Of the examples shown, one comes from a car dealership and the other an educational institution.
 The excuse the threat actor provides to cover this piece of information is that they are an outsourced HR vendor.

 The following subject lines have been observed so far.
 Within each, we have redacted the names of financial institutions whose customers are being targeted.
 Regardless of the variety in subject lines, the tactics and social engineering within the phishing lure email share the same characteristics (sensitive and important documentation).